Xue Long: Trans-Arctic voyage, 2012

 In the summer of 2012 Xue Long became the first ship from the People's Republic of China to cross the Arctic Ocean to Europe amid the record ice melt.
 The Xue Long left port on 2 July, sailed through the Bering Strait then joined a westbound convoy on the Northern Sea Route to the Barents Sea, before arriving in Iceland in mid-August.
 It departed Iceland on 20 August, sailed past Svalbard—without stopping to visit China's Arctic Yellow River Station—and made a run at the North Pole, falling short.
 It then sailed a high-latitude line east, back to the Bering Strait, returning to her base in Shanghai on 27 September 2012, completing its fifth Arctic voyage.

-"Unfortunately we didn't reach the North Pole because Xue Longs icebreaking capability isn't strong enough," said one of the ship's officers.
-Of note, while China did not state how close Xue Long got to the North Pole in late August 2012, China's Polar Institute did not claim a new "high north" record, suggesting the vessel did not break her record set in 2010.
+"Unfortunately we didn't reach the North Pole because Xue Long's icebreaking capability isn't strong enough," said one of the ship's officers.
+The highest latitude reached on that voyage was 87°37' N.

+Arctic circumnavigation, 2017

+In 2017, Xue Long circumnavigated the Arctic, transiting both Northern Sea Route and Northwest Passage.